Love Is Blind’s Deepti Vempati Reveals Her Thoughts on Kyle Abrams' New Girlfriend - E! Online

 Love Is Blind star Kyle Abrams recently announced that his and Deepti's relationship had come to an end.
 In that same announcement, Kyle informed fans that he is now in a new romance with someone else.
 As for how Deepti feels about Kyle's partner?
 When asked "do you approve?" on the Sept.
 27 episode of the Off The Vine with Kaitlyn Bristowe podcast, Deepti declared, "Yeah, I do."

-"Actually I've met her a couple of times because Kyle and I run into each other all the time in Chicago at the same events and things," she noted.
+"Actually, I've met her a couple of times because Kyle and I run into each other all the time in Chicago at the same events and things," she noted.
 "She's so sweet!
 She even came up to me and was like, ‘You're so sweet!'
 And I'm like, 'Yeah, of course I'm not going to be a mean girl.
 That's not who I am at all.'"

-Reflecting on their new dynamic, Deepti said of Kylie, "I just want him to be happy and do whatever he wants with his life."
+Reflecting on their new dynamic, Deepti said of Kyle, "I just want him to be happy and do whatever he wants with his life."

 But just because Deepti is on good terms with Kyle's new partner doesn't mean the adjustment of being with other people was easy for her.
 She shared that because of their breakup, she and Kyle are "different types of friends now"—and moving on with new romances played a factor.

-"It's like, we can't go back to that same type of friendship we used to have because once you cross that line it's just too hard… feelings aren't an on and off switch," she noted.
+"It's like, we can't go back to that same type of friendship we used to have because once you cross that line, it's just too hard… feelings aren't an on and off switch," she noted.
 "It was too hard for me to see him with other women.
 I don't know how he felt because I was dating someone else, too."

 She added, "It's really hard to go there and cross that boundary.
 Especially if he's in a new relationship or seeing other people, I don't want to like intervene in that."